hibatallahk/hibatallahk/README.md

 ### Hi there 👋

 # Who Am I? 👩🏻‍💻 Qui suis-je? 👩🏻‍💻
-Hello, I'm a Data Scientist, deeply passionate about data world 🤓, a big fan of the scientific research too 🧐
+I'm a Data Scientist, deeply passionate about data world 🤓, a big fan of the scientific research too 🧐

 Seeking to contribute in AI field and emerging technologies, to make creative solutions to different domains' applications.